codestorm1/vintage_cell/notes.md

 > Got accepted to ElixirConf!
 > Latest 3D print of case looks good to go

+Sun May 26, 2024
+> Trying to make a change so that two different dev machines can be used

 ## Get this thing ready for presentation!

 ### Vintage phone

 Code:
+* ok to power RPi0 with 3.7V lipo battery?
 * make use of D6 pin to turn modem on and off
 * get the volume up - check out the modem's WaveSahre wiki
 * dialing detection is off, fix it - (maybe only when not pausing between digits?)